Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes

-We prove the following theorem, which shows that this is also true for all Riemannian manifolds of finite volume that are covered by products of $\H^2$:
+We prove the following theorem, which shows that this is also true for all Riemannian manifolds of finite volume that are covered by products of hyperbolic planes:

 \begin{theorem} Let $M$ be a Riemannian manifold of finite volume that is covered by $(\H^2)^r$.
-Then for any $n \in \N$, there exists a connected finite covering $M' \to M$ and compact oriented flat totally geodesic $r$-dimensional submanifolds $\mathcal{F}_1,\ldots,\mathcal{F}_n \subset M'$ such that the images of the fundamental classes $[\mathcal{F}_1],\ldots,[\mathcal{F}_n]$ in $H_r(M';\R)$ are linearly independent. \end{theorem}
+Then for any $n \in \N$, there exists a connected finite covering $M' \to M$ and compact oriented flat totally geodesic $r$-dimensional submanifolds $\mathcal{F}_1,\ldots,\mathcal{F}_n \subset M'$ such that the images of the fundamental classes $[\mathcal{F}_1],\ldots,[\mathcal{F}_n]$ in $H_r(M';\Z)$ are linearly independent. \end{theorem}

-In particular, it follows that the $r$-th Betti number of a Riemannian manifold of finite volume that is covered by $(\H^2)^r$ can be made arbitrarily large by going to a finite covering space of the manifold.
+In particular, this implies that the $r$th Betti number of $M$ can be made arbitrarily large by going to a finite covering space of $M$.
+We remark that this fact was already known.
+It follows from the non-vanishing of the $r$th $L^2$-Betti number of $M$ (see \cite[p.715]{Growth-L2-Invariants}) and L\"uck's approximation theorem.
+However, our result shows that the corresponding homology classes can be realized geometrically, which, to our knowledge, is a new result.